 - A mindset of exploring options or narrowing options?

 - A mindset of identifying threats or opportunities?

 Each mindset is appropriate in certain circumstances.
-They are only problems when you choose to believe that your mindset is unchangeable instead of you deciding which mindset to use.
-Your mindset determines your behavior, supports your discovery of opportunities, and determines which questions you ask to make progress on your solutions.
+They are only problems when you choose to believe that your mindset is unchangeable instead of deciding which mindset to use.
+Your mindset determines your behavior, supports your discovery of opportunities, and determines which questions you ask to progress your solutions.